dmsherazi/Battery-Management-System/firmware/README.md

 (c) K. Sarkies 11/09/2014

+BUGS

+1. File - find causes of recording failure and fix.
+2. Firmware pulse charger.
+Move load to other batteries.

 TODO

 1. Firmware upload - from within the program.
 Base on stm32flash.
 2. Comms - test queue space available for each data message to send.
 3. Charger 3PH - add acceleration to pull overvoltage back quickly.
 4. File - add file info (date) to GUI.
-5. GUI - download feature (may cause saturation of the comms interface).
-6. Measurement - Increase switching speed to 25kHz.
+5. Measurement - Increase switching speed to 25kHz.
 May need hardware changes.

 BUGS